-In May 2019, we entered into an exclusive license and supply agreement with Chiesi Farmaceutici S.p.A., Parma, Italy (together with its consolidated subsidiaries, "Chiesi Group"), pursuant to which we granted to Chiesi Group an exclusive license to the rights to Raxone®, including relating to development, commercialization and distribution, for the treatment of LHON and all other potential ophthalmological indications worldwide (except for the U.S. and Canada, for which territories we retain the rights), for a total consideration of up to EUR 93 million, comprising an upfront cash payment of EUR 44 million payable at closing and staggered near- to mid-term sales milestone payments of up to EUR 49 million.
+In May 2019, we entered into an exclusive license and supply agreement with Chiesi Farmaceutici S.p.A., Parma, Italy (together with its consolidated subsidiaries, "Chiesi Group"), pursuant to which we granted to Chiesi Group an exclusive license to the rights to Raxone[®], including relating to development, commercialization and distribution, for the treatment of LHON and all other potential ophthalmological indications worldwide (except for the U.S. and Canada, for which territories we retain the rights), for a total consideration of up to EUR 93 million, comprising an upfront cash payment of EUR 44 million payable at closing and staggered near- to mid-term sales milestone payments of up to EUR 49 million.
 Closing of the transaction occurred in August 2019.

 During a transition phase, we agreed to continue providing medical, technical, logistical and scientific support with regard to ongoing market authorization activities and certain market access undertakings.
-In particular, we agreed with Chiesi Group on a transitory regime in France, under which we continue to sell Raxone® in France.
-However, we do not expect sales of Raxone® in France to continue in the future unless a broader agreement with the French authorities on reimbursement can be reached.
+In particular, we agreed with Chiesi Group on a transitory regime in France, under which we continue to sell Raxone[®] in France.
+However, we do not expect sales of Raxone[®] in France to continue from August 2021 onwards.
 Under our agreement with Chiesi Group, we remain responsible, at our own cost, for fulfilling our ongoing pharmacovigilance obligations and for completing the post-authorization measures that we are required to conduct under our marketing authorization from the EMA.
-Further, we have undertaken to supply Raxone® to Chiesi Group in the necessary quantities and to hold safety stock of Raxone®.
-We plan to explore a US FDA submission later in 2021 after we have seen the results of the LEROS and PAROS studies.
-In our agreement with Chiesi Group, we have granted Chiesi Group a right of first negotiation with respect to any license, sale or other disposition of the right to develop, manufacture and commercialize any idebenone-based product, including Raxone®, in non-ophthalmological indications in any territory except the U.S. and Canada.
+Further, we have undertaken to supply Raxone[®] to Chiesi Group in the necessary quantities and to hold safety stock of Raxone[®].
+We plan to explore a US FDA submission later in 2021 after we have granted Chiesi Group a right of first negotiation with respect to any license, sale or other disposition of the right to develop, manufacture and commercialize any idebenone-based product, including Raxone[®], in non-ophthalmological indications in any territory except the U.S. and Canada.